-You will get relief from the itching, sneezes and a runny nose if you consume nettle.
+As a result you’ll get relief from the itching, sneezes and a runny nose by consuming nettles.

 How to prepare this nettle infusion

-- You only need to bring the glass of water to the boil and then add the teaspoon of nettle.
-Let it brew for 15 minutes and then stand for 5 more.
+- First of all, bring the water to the boil, and after that, add the teaspoon of nettle.
+Let it brew for 15 minutes and then stand for 5 more minutes.

-- Strain it and sweeten it with a little bit of honey.
+- Finally, strain it and sweeten it with a little bit of honey.

 - You can take this remedy twice a day.